How to Open a Bank Account in the UK: The Easy Way 2026

 Before you send money overseas, compare your own bank with a few specialist services to see if you can save.

+If you’re already in the UK with a local address – and the paperwork to prove it – opening your bank account should be a breeze.
+Unfortunately though non-resident accounts with UK banks tend to be tricky to open, expensive and inflexible.
 If you want a GBP account because you’re a frequent visitor to the UK, a non-resident sending and receiving GBP payments, or a digital nomad getting paid from the UK, a specialist online service like Wise or Revolut may well be a better bet.
-Specialist alternatives will usually offer a better overall deal compared to non-resident accounts from big UK banks, including a more straightforward verification process, lower fees and better exchange rates.
+Specialist alternatives may offer a better overall deal compared to non-resident accounts from big UK banks, including a more straightforward verification process, lower fees and better exchange rates.

 Read also:

-FAQ – How to Open a Bank Account in the UK
+FAQ – How to open a bank account in the UK

 Can a foreigner open an account in the UK?